-&lt;sup>1 Lot 44 Associates LLC, also part of the joint venture, will be submitting separate development applications for redevelopment of Montgomery County Parking Lot 44 and 4702 West Virginia Avenue (the "Lot 44 development").
+1 Lot 44 Associates LLC, also part of the joint venture, will be submitting separate development applications for redevelopment of Montgomery County Parking Lot 44 and 4702 West Virginia Avenue (the "Lot 44 development").
 The public benefits and amenities delivered through redevelopment of Lot 25 and Lot 44 will be fully coordinated and cohesive.

 As described in more detail below and consistent with the Sector Plan vision for the Eastern Greenway District, the Applicant is proposing to redevelop Lot 25 to include housing and parkland to the maximum extent possible while accommodating the "parking needs of neighborhood businesses that rely [on Lot 25 and 44]" through replacement public parking spaces.
 (Sector Plan, p.
 133).
-To further the Sector Plan vision for delivery of two (2) major public facilities, the Eastern Greenway public park and a public parking garage, the Applicant is requesting approval for one (1) level of above-grade parking to be excluded from the Project's height as permitted under Section 59-4.5.2.A.2.e of the Zoning Ordinance.
+To further the Sector Plan vision for delivery of two (2) major public facilities2, the Eastern Greenway public park and a public parking garage, the Applicant is requesting approval for one (1) level of above-grade parking to be excluded from the Project's height as permitted under Section 59-4.5.2.A.2.e of the Zoning Ordinance.
 The inclusion of both major public facilities diminishes the Applicant's ability to provide parking at or below grade for 145 public parking spaces.
-More specifically, the construction of structured parking such that it doesn't encroach under the future Eastern Greenway Park diminishes the Applicant's ability to provide the required parking at or below grade.
+More specifically, the construction of structured parking such that it doesn't encroach under the future Eastern Greenway Park diminishes the Applicant's ability to provide parking such that it doesn't encroach under the future Eastern Greenway Park diminishes the Applicant's ability to provide parking such that it doesn't encroach under the future Eastern Greenway Park diminishes the Applicant's ability to provide the required parking at or below grade.
 As a result, the Project includes approximately 82 feet of building height with the height of floors mostly used for above grade parking excluded from the mapped height of 70 feet.

-&lt;sup>2 Section 59-4.7.3.A.1 of the Zoning Ordinance defines major public facilities to "include, but are not limited to, such facilities as a school, library, recreation center, park, County service center, bike share station, public transportation or utility upgrade, or other resource delineated in an applicable master plan."
+2 Section 59-4.7.3.A.1 of the Zoning Ordinance defines major public facilities to "include, but are not limited to, such facilities as a school, library, recreation center, park, County service center, bike share station, public transportation or utility upgrade, or other resource delineated in an applicable master plan."